loneicewolf/How-Tor-Works/README.md

 # How-Tor-Works
+Why did I reply 3 times in the **tor_toy.md** file?
+Well to be sure 1 reply wasn't good or bad!

 I will also ask - GPT O3 - How good is it at this?
 How does tor work?
 Lets examine it!
 Before we begin, I will say this: